 Keeping your DVC Sales account information current ensures smooth communication throughout the resale process.
 If your spouse information needs updating due to marriage, name change, or changes in ownership structure, you can make these modifications through your account settings.
-This guide explains how to update spouse details and why accurate information matters.
+This guide explains how to update spouse details and why accurate information matters for your DVC transaction.

 Why Spouse Information Matters

 DVC contracts are deeded real estate interests that often include both spouses as co-owners.
 When selling a DVC membership, both owners listed on the deed must sign closing documents.
-Accurate spouse information in your DVC Sales account helps ensure that communications reach both parties and that closing documents are prepared correctly.
+Accurate spouse information in your DVC Sales account helps ensure that communications reach both parties and that closing documents are prepared correctly from the start.

-For buyers, including spouse information establishes how the new deed will be titled.
+For those purchasing a DVC membership, including spouse information establishes how the new deed will be titled.
 Decisions about ownership structure affect legal rights, estate planning, and future flexibility.
-Having correct spouse details from the start avoids delays during closing when deed preparation requires accurate owner information.
+Having correct spouse details from the beginning avoids delays during closing when deed preparation requires accurate owner information.

 Updating Your Account Information